Top 50 Best Golf Movies Of All Time

 Average

-Directed by Jason Baffa, Loopers: The Caddie's Long Walk is an insightful documentary crafted for passionate golf enthusiasts.
+Directed by Jason Baffa, Loopers: The Caddie's Long Walk is an insightful documentary that offers a deep dive into the fascinating world of golf caddies, making it a must-watch for dedicated golf enthusiasts.

 9